SITXFSA002 – PARTICIPATE IN SAFE FOOD HANDLING PRACTICES

 Most food businesses in Australia have a legal obligation to employ a qualified Food Safety Supervisor on their team.
 Whether you are a business who needs to meet these requirements, or a food worker who wants to develop new skills and obtain a qualification, then this course is for you.
 Our course is nationally accredited and covers all of the key skills required to be a Food Safety Supervisor in today’s food-handling environment.

 The majority of this course is assessed by short answer and multiple choice questions.
 Additionally, a 3rd party checklist will need to be completed by you with your Manager or Supervisor whilst you are in your place of employment.
-You must be observed by either your Manager or Supervisor completing the tasks on the 3rd party checklist.
+You must be observed by either your Manager or Supervisor completing the tasks on the 3rd party checklist over a period of 32 hours.
 This assessment covers the elements and performance criteria, skills and critical aspects for assessment and evidence related to the competency unit SITXFSA002 participate in safe food handling practices.

 Once you have achieved a 100% success rate with AQT online assessment and your 3rd party checklist has been completed you will need to upload or email this checklist to us (instructions are on the 1st page of the 3rd party checklist).
 Once AQT has received you 3rd party checklist and it is 100% completed your assessment will be finalised and your Statement of Attainment will be available in your profile 24/7.
 We may call your Manager or Supervisor for verification the 3rd party report.